tclose/mbi-flask/README.rst

 You will next need to create a '.env' file in the repostiory root with the following variables (saved as NAME=VALUE pairs on separate lines)

+* ADMIN_PASSWORD (password for the default admin account to init the db with)
 * FLASK_SECRET_KEY (long arbitrary string of chars used to secure the app)
 * WTF_CSRF_SECRET_KEY (long arbitrary string of chars used to secure forms)
 * BACKUP_PASSPHRASE (long arbitrary string of chars used to encrypt backups)